Gig Hauling

 The Elizabeth Montgomery “Bewitched” statue in the Essex Street mall in Salem, Massachusetts

 The word “witch” appears all over town.
 There is a Witch Way as well as a Witchcraft Heights Elementary School.
-The Salem High athletic teams are know as “The Witches.”
+The Salem High athletic teams are known as “The Witches.”
 That’s in addition to the police car logos as well as stores that sell witch-related souvenirs.

 During a typical year, these sites help bring in 1 million tourists to Salem, including 250,000 people during the Halloween season.